Afghanistan to free most inmates seen by U.S. as threat

 Without a deal, Washington could pull most of its troops out after 2014.

-The United States is strongly opposed to their release because it says the prisoners, being held in Afghanistan, have been involved in the wounding or killing of U.S. and coalition troops.
+The United States is strongly opposed to their release because it says the prisoners have been involved in the wounding or killing of U.S. and coalition troops.

-State Department spokeswoman Jen Psaki said on Thursday the United States considers 72 of those detainees dangerous.

-"These 72 detainees are dangerous criminals against whom there is strong evidence linking them to terror-related crimes, including the use of improvised explosive devices, the largest killer of Afghan civilians," Psaki said at a news briefing.

-She said "time will tell" whether the release of the detainees will affect the signing of the agreement.
-Psaki said it was in the interest of the Afghan people and its government to sign it.

-The Afghan government says, however, there is no evidence against 45 of the 88 prisoners, while the evidence against a further 27 detainees is not sufficient to put them on trial.
+The Afghan government says, however, there is no evidence against 45 of the 88 prisoners, while the evidence against a further 27 detainees is not enough to put them on trial.

 "We cannot allow innocent Afghan citizens to be kept in detention for months and years without a trial for no reason at all," Karzai's spokesman, Aimal Faizi, told Reuters.